covarity/examples/README.md

-# Truss Examples
+# Covarity Examples

-This repository aims to capture a number of examples which demonstrate different solutions and mechanisms which incorporate the truss tool set into continuous integration and delivery of code.
+This repository aims to capture a number of examples which demonstrate different solutions and mechanisms which incorporate the Covarity tool set into continuous integration and delivery of code.

 ## Examples

 ### Test Admission Control

 An example where `anchorctl` is used to test the Admission Control functionality of Kubernetes.
-The example focuses on templating policies, unit testing and integration testing OPA.
+The example focuses on templating policies, unit testing and integration testing OPA with `anchorctl`.
 It was developed as part of the Kube-Forum Sydney 2019 talk which can be found [here](https://github.com/trussio/truss-demos/tree/master/kube-forum-2019).

 The following technologies are used:
 - **Rego** to write the policies